U1ltra/pFedDef/baseline/readme.md

 ### FedUnlearn
 #### Rerun the FAT training from data generation.
 Record the steps.
-That will be my baseline

 ``` bash
 cd /path/to/repo